grafana/mimir/docs/sources/configuration/config-file-reference.md

   # increased disk I/O operations.
   # CLI flag: -blocks-storage.tsdb.head-chunks-write-buffer-size-bytes
   [head_chunks_write_buffer_size_bytes: <int> | default = 4194304]

+  # [experimental] How much variance (as percentage between 0 and 1) should be
+  # applied to the chunk end time, to spread chunks writing across time.
+Doesn't
+  # apply to the last chunk of the chunk range.
+0 means no variance.
+  # CLI flag: -blocks-storage.tsdb.head-chunks-end-time-variance
+  [head_chunks_end_time_variance: <float> | default = 0]

   # The number of shards of series to use in TSDB (must be a power of 2).
   # Reducing this will decrease memory footprint, but can negatively impact